|HeaderFormsForms||HeaderPublicationsPublications||HeaderBenefitEstimatorsBenefit Estimator||HeaderFormsService Estimator|

 Member Handbook (pdf)

-This packet gives new members a very brief overview regarding the retirement benefits offered to School employees.
+New Member Information Packet (pdf)This packet gives new members a very brief overview regarding the retirement benefits offered to School employees.
 It also contains links to the forms that should be provided to all new members.

 Pension Check InformationPension benefits are issued on the last day of every month unless that day falls on a weekend or federal holiday.
 If the last day of the month is a weekend or holiday, benefits will be issued on the prior business day.
 Retirees will be notified of the upcoming payment schedule via the annual NPERS Retiree Update.
 Members who have not received their benefit should contact our office.

 Leaving Service Before Retirement Age

 DeferralIf you terminate employment prior to retirement age with five or more years of service credit, you may leave your account on an inactive basis.
 Once you are within 6 months of retirement age, you should contact NPERS to apply for your benefit.

 If you terminate employment prior to earning enough service credit for vesting, you may defer the account (recommended if you plan to return to work in the system) and continue to earn interest.
 If you return to employment at a partipating employer, you will resume earning service credit.
 If you do not earn enough service credit to vest for benefits, you will only be eligible for a refund/withdrawal (see below).